ocaml-gospel/gospel/README.md

 Gospel was initially developed by Cláudio Lourenço (LRI postdoctorate).

-It is now maintained by Clément Pascutto, Mário Pereira, and Jean-Christophe Filliâtre.
+It is currently maintained by Jean-Christophe Filliâtre, Samuel Hym, Nicolas Osborne, Clément Pascutto, and Mário Pereira.

 The full list of contributors is available [here](https://github.com/ocaml-gospel/gospel/graphs/contributors).